ceejbot/galls-law/webrebels.md

 # [fit] scaling monoliths
 # [fit] many copies of the full thing

 ^ Scaling horizontally.
 You've got a single widget.
-You just make more copies of it.
-And sometimes you *really* succeed.
+You just make more copies of it & load balance among them.
+If your database can cope with that, you're in good shape for a while.
+But sometimes you *really* succeed.

 ---